v2sCollections/City-of-Dreams/README.md

 - Vs hair has more shine.
 - More tattoos.
 - Enhanced body for Panam.
-- 4k Textures for Judy.
+- Enhanced body for Judy.
+- Enhanced body for Alt.
+- Enhanced body for Fem and Male V.
 </details>

 ***